-- 47.3.
-The Council, as service provider, will provide base service level works and the Upspecification Works to the Community Association. - 47.4.
-The Community Association, both as a member of the Town Centre Management Committee and as the entity in which the Community Property vests, is obliged to pay a service fee for the base service level works and the Up-specification Works. - 47.5.
-Each Lot owner that is a member of the Town Centre Management Committee, is obliged to pay a service fee for the base service level works and the Up-specification Works. - 47.6.
-The OPTC Maintenance Agreement will continue on a rolling annual basis and for so long as the Community Scheme exists. - The effect of the OPTC Maintenance Agreement is disclosed for the purposes of section 24(2)(a) of the Management Act.
+- The Council, as service provider, will provide base service level works and the Up-specification Higher Level Works to the Community Association. - The Community Association, both as a member of the Town Centre Management Committee and as the entity in which the Community Property vests, is obliged to pay a service fee for the base service level works and the Up-specification Higher Level Works. - 47.5 Each Lot owner that is a member of the Town Centre Management Committee, is obliged to pay a service fee for the base service level works and the Up-specification Higher Level Works. - 47.6 The OPTC Maintenance Agreement will continue on a rolling annual basis and for so long as the Community Scheme exists. - The effect of the OPTC Maintenance Agreement is disclosed for the purposes of section 24(2)(a) of the Management Act.